Voovs/Cli-Audio-Trimmer/README.md

-# Simple Audio Trimmer v0.0.6
+# Simmer v0.0.7 - The Simple CLI Audio Trimmer

 Trim audio from the comfort of your shell.
 Essentially a cli-frontend to ffmpeg.
 Helpful if you often trim down audio clips